-Located in downtown Manhattan and just a few blocks from Wall Street, Fraunces Tavern was first opened in 1762 and is one of the oldest operating taverns in New York City.
+Located in downtown Manhattan and just a few blocks from Wall Street, Fraunces Tavern was first opened in 1762.
+Fraunces is one of the Ten Oldest Restaurants in the United States, the oldest operating tavern in New York City, and possibly the oldest surviving building in Manhattan.
 The building itself was built in 1719 as a private home for a wealthy merchant named Stephen Delancey.
 It is the site where on December 4, 1783, General George Washington gave the farewell speech to his officers of the Continental Army after the Revolutionary War had ended.
 Listed on the U.S. National Register of Historic Places, Fraunces Tavern houses a museum, bar, and restaurant.

 Simply noted on their website as a “Colonial American Tavern operating since 1762,” Fraunces Tavern is a fully operational museum and restaurant open seven days a week and offering hundreds of whiskeys by the glass.
 The location served as headquarters for George Washington during the American Revolution and as a venue for peace negotiations with the British forces.
 Since 1904 the building has been owned by the Sons of the Revolution and is touted as the oldest surviving building in Manhattan.
 Fraunces has been a New York City Landmark since 1965 and on the United States National Register of Historic Places since 2008.